ruby-amqp/rubymarchhare.info/articles/queues.md

 It is possible to query the number of messages in a queue and the number of consumers it has by declaring the queue with the `:passive` attribute set.
 The response (`queue.declare-ok` AMQP method) will include the number of messages along with the number of consumers.
-However, Hot Bunnies provides a convenience method, `MarchHare::Queue#status`, that returns a hash containing `:message_count` and `:consumer_count`.
+However, March Hare provides a convenience method, `MarchHare::Queue#status`, that returns a hash containing `:message_count` and `:consumer_count`.
 There are two further convenience methods that provide both pieces of information individually -

  * `MarchHare::Queue#message_count`
  * `MarchHare::Queue#consumer_count`